todofixthis/class-registry/README.rst

 If you just want to run type checking in the current virtualenv (using `mypy <https://mypy.readthedocs.io>`_)::

-   poetry run mypy class_registry test
+   poetry run mypy src test

 Documentation
 -------------